Gnanashritej/erp-react/README.md

 The application can be deployed to any hosting service.
 Follow these steps:
 1. Build the project: `npm run build`
 2. Deploy the build folder to your hosting provider.
+3. Here I am using netlify to deploy my web application.

 ## Contributing
 Contributions are welcome!
 Follow these steps to contribute: